Australian Good Design Awards

-The Australian Good Design Awards, formerly known as the Australian International Design Awards and as the Australian Design Awards, is an Australian awards program operated by Good Design Australia.
+The Australian Good Design Awards, formerly known as the Australian International Design Awards or Australian Design Awards, is an Australian awards program operated by Good Design Australia.
 The awards program was originally established in 1958 by the Industrial Design Council of Australia (IDCA), and recognizes achievements in industrial design.

-The Australian International Design Awards has been recognized by the Commonwealth Government and the International Council of Societies of Industrial Design as a promotional body for the Australian design industry.
+The Australian International Design Awards have been recognized by the Commonwealth Government and the International Council of Societies of Industrial Design as a promotional body for the Australian design industry.

 Awards

-There are five types of accolades issued in the Australian Good Design Awards program:
+There are five types of accolades awarded by the Australian Good Design Awards program: